Canon 5D Mark IV vs Panasonic GX85

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark IV and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the 5D Mark IV followed on from the Canon 5D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark IV and GX85 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GX85 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic GX85 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.